xinydev/afc/README.md

 ## shell completion

-If you want to use the shell completion of the kubectl(helm...),you need set the afc shell completion first
+You must first set the afc shell completion if you wish to use the kubectl(helm...) shell completion.

 ```shell
 afc completion --help